 Medical school is an important yet stressful time in every aspiring physician’s career.
 Unlike an undergraduate pre-med program, graduate medical school is when you actually learn what it takes to become a physician.

 But there are some things you can learn before you go to med school that can make your time there less stressful, more effective, and easier to get through.
+It might also help you with your studying for mcat.

 1. Licensing Exams Require Extensive Preparation